 2. Anti-Money Laundering (AML) and Know Your Customer (KYC)

-• In Spain, all companies involved in cryptocurrency activities must adhere to stringent Anti-Money Laundering (AML) regulations.
+- In Spain, all companies involved in cryptocurrency activities must harmonize with Anti-Money Laundering (AML) legislation.
 This includes client identification, transaction monitoring, and reporting suspicious activities.
 The key requirements are outlined in Law 10/2010, and the regulations are enforced by the CNMV and SEPBLAC (the Financial Intelligence Unit of Spain).

 3. Financial Reporting and Auditing